 What is Hygge?

-Hygge is a Dutch word meaning- Cozy, charming and special- to recognize a special feeling.
+Hygge is a Dutch word.
+The Definition of Hygge is - Cozy, charming and special- to recognize a special feeling.
 It’s not something you make time for, a chore, or something one forces into a schedule.
 Hygge is simply being in the present and enjoying that moment for what it is.
 For me, waking up and warming water in this particular tea kettle to brew my favorite tea, Cup of Calm, while conversing with my family became a calming and mindful moment for me which special memories were and continue to be created.

 Hygge vs Mindfulness